-HOUSTON, Texas - The best way to celebrate Halloween is by getting scared out of your skin at a haunted house!
-We asked ABC13 viewers for their favorite haunted houses and attractions around town and put together the top 10 list.
+HOUSTON, Texas (KTRK) -- The best way to celebrate Halloween is by getting scared out of your skin at a haunted house!
+We asked ABC13 viewers for their favorite haunted houses and attractions around town and put together some of the best.

 Creepy Hollow Haunted House

 When we asked for your favorites, Creepy Hollow was the overwhelming favorite, hands down.
 They have been voted the scariest haunted house in Texas, and their website says that even some adults don't make it all the way through.
-Tickets are $30 for all attractions and $10 speed passes are sold at the box office for access to the front of the line with no wait.
+Tickets are $35 for all attractions and $10 speed passes are sold at the box office for access to the front of the line with no wait.
 There are even coupons available on their site for discounts off admission.
 An ABC13 viewer said, "You really felt like you got your money's worth."
-Creepy Hollow is open every Friday and Saturday from Sept.
-21- Nov.
-3. They're located on 288 in Rosharon.
+Creepy Hollow is open every Friday and Saturday until Nov.
+2, with special hours during the week of Halloween.
+They're located on 288 in Rosharon.

 Houston Scream Fest

 Houston Scream Fest isn't just a haunted house, it's a haunted festival.
 They have 10 attractions, including live concerts on stage from different bands each night.
 They show horror movies on a big screen, have a dance floor with a DJ, carnival games, food vendors and even have a zombie paintball shoot.
 Police, firemen and active/inactive military get into the festival for free on select nights.
 Otherwise, general admission is $40 per person and a weekend park pass is $50.
-They're open Thursday-Sunday the entire month of October, plus the Monday and Tuesday before Halloween.
+They're open Friday-Sunday the entire month of October, and of course on Halloween.
 Scream Fest is located off the Gulf Freeway near Hobby Airport.

 Scream World, voted #1 in Houston, has five attractions that are all included in one ticket.
 General admission is $32, cash only at the door, but is $29 if purchased online prior to entry.
 A fast pass will cost $42 at the door.
 Special 'All You Can Scream' passes and group rates are available, as well as discounted rates available on select dates.
-Open weekends and certain other days beginning Sept.
-21 - Nov.
-3.
+They are currently open until Nov.
+2.

 Houston Terror Dome